Skip to content

 The industry categories in Hootsuite are quite broad.
 For example, I'd want to post in the "marketing" industry, but that isn't an option in Hootsuite—the closest I could find was "technology."
 You probably won't fit any category if your business is in a small industry or if you're a sole creator—which goes to show Hootsuite is only for the big players.

-Admin access is complete access and control—it's not channel specific.
+Admin access is complete access and control—it's not channel-specific.
 Someone with admin access can invite themselves to a channel.
 Full and approval-required access are channel-specific.
 The former can create, schedule, and edit posts, while the latter needs approval to do the same thing.

 Both full and approval-required access teammates can only view metrics; they can't create custom reports or even view specific campaigns.
 Someone with approval-required access also can't respond to comments from Buffer.
 This is a bit of a bummer because if you're a small business owner, you might need freelancers to create custom reports or respond to comments for you without giving them admin-level access.
 Picking which features a teammate can access and can't just isn't customizable in Buffer.

 If you want granular control over permissions, Hootsuite is the way to go, but if you have a big team, the cost will start adding up.
+Buffer is the better choice when you're a small team or a social media agency that needs to add a large number of users to approve or deny posts.
+Hootsuite is a better fit for large orgs with a complex social team, including customer service.

 Buffer is easier to use, but Hootsuite is more feature-rich